I don’t really care. I’m the least busy person I know.

 But here’s the good news: if we insist on maintaining this silly tradition we’re darned close to living in a world where all clocks change themselves.
 Your computers, tablets and phones already do this.
 Watches, clocks on stoves and in cars can’t be far behind.

 And you know what that means?
+Nothing.
 Blessedly, nothing.

 We’ll never notice anything except that it suddenly stays light an hour longer.